PCICF: A Pedestrian Crossing Identification and Classification Framework: PCICF: A Pedestrian Crossing Identification and Classification Framework

 We filter potential pedestrian crossing events by selecting pedestrian crossing sequences that span continuously from one side of the road to the other.
-We apply the following two filtering criteria to the tracking results: (a) minimum and maximum $x$ coordinates of the pedestrian bounding box's central point must fall in the left and right pre-defined RoI clusters (red boxes in Fig.~\ref{fig_2:moresmirk}), and (b) the horizontal displacement of a pedestrian bounding box has to be bigger than the specific threshold (half of the whole RoI region in our experiments) that we determined heuristically.
+We apply the following two filtering criteria to the tracking results: (a) minimum and maximum $x$ coordinates of the pedestrian bounding-box's central point must fall in the left and right pre-defined RoI clusters (red boxes in Fig.~\ref{fig_2:moresmirk}), and (b) the horizontal displacement of a pedestrian bounding-box has to be bigger than the specific threshold (half of the whole RoI region in our experiments) that we determined heuristically.
 We illustrate the process of pedestrian crossing information extraction as described above in Algorithm \ref{alg_1:extraction}.
-Specifically, $D$ represents the pedestrian's bounding box information such as the $(x, y)$ coordinates, width, and height.
+Specifically, $D$ represents the pedestrian's bounding-box information, such as the $(x, y)$ coordinates, width, and height.
 The BoT-SORT configuration $conf$ contains the parameters for the first- and second-tier matching thresholds, the new tracking initiation threshold, and the tracking buffer frames.